freitaucher/reinforcement_learning/README.md

 ```
 qtable[s,step] = q_table  + lr * (reward[s_new] + gamma*qtable[s_new, step_new] - qtable)
 ```
-The `step_new` is the new step from the new position `s_new` suggested by the qtable (it might not be necessarily taken).
+The `step_new` is the new step from the new position `s_new` suggested by the q-table (it might not be necessarily taken).

-The training episodes are repeated until the qtable is getting stable, i.e. does not change anymore.
-Once it is stabilized one can run a testing episode, just by setting the $\epsilon=1$  which guarantees that each step is taken according to the qtable.
+The training episodes are repeated until the q-table is getting stable, i.e. does not change anymore.
+Once it is stabilized one can run the test episodes, just by setting the $\epsilon=1$  which guarantees that all steps are taken according to the qtable.